Collar-and-elbow: Decline

 In the United States, the growing popularity of other grappling styles like catch wrestling and Greco-Roman resulted in Collar and Elbow being practised less and less.
-The final contest for the Collar and Elbow championship of America - held between James H. McLoughlin and John McMahon - took place in 1878, with McMahon winning with two falls out of three.
+The final contest for the Collar and Elbow championship of America – held between James H. McLoughlin and John McMahon – took place in 1878, with McMahon winning with two falls out of three.
 By 1890, Collar and Elbow was already being referred to as an "old time" sport, and by the early 20th century newspaper accounts of wrestling matches were referring to "the ancient days when collar-and-elbow was the rule".

 Purported Legacy in Collegiate Wrestling

-In his 1959 book Magnificent Scufflers, author Charles Morrow Wilson proposed that, even after Collar and Elbow had vanished as a standalone style, it continued to exert an influence on the strategies and techniques used in American collegiate wrestling.
+In his 1959 book Magnificent Scufflers, author Charles Morrow Wilson proposed that, even after Collar and Elbow had vanished as a standalone martial art, it continued to exert an influence on the strategies and techniques used in American collegiate wrestling.
 He specifically highlighted the "foot and leg plays, beginning with foot trips, the heel blocks, and the forward leg trips and working upwards to hip rolls" as "obvious but not deliberate borrowings from Collar and Elbow", and attributed them to the technical innovations introduced by Oklahoma coach Edward C. Gallagher.
 It should however be noted that neither of Gallagher's self-penned technique manuals, Amateur Wrestling (1925) and Wrestling (1939), mention Collar and Elbow in any way (apart from a lone reference where the term "collar and elbow" is used to describe a single collar tie).

 Modern revival

-In August 2019, a series of Collar and Elbow bouts were held in Heidelberg, Germany.
+In August 2019, a series of Brollaidheacht bouts were held in Heidelberg, Germany.
 The ruleset for these bouts included several modifications to ensure compatibility with a modern tournament format.
-Most notably, individual bouts were limited to a maximum of 5 minutes' duration, in contrast to historical Collar and Elbow bouts which were entirely open-ended and routinely lasted several hours.
+Most notably, individual bouts were limited to a maximum of 5 minutes' duration, in contrast to historical Brollaidheacht bouts which were entirely open-ended and routinely lasted several hours.

-Subsequently, matches based on the same modern ruleset have been held in the United States.
+Subsequently, matches based on the same modern ruleset have been held in the United States, including two competitions in a jacketless variant held by the Boston HEMA League in 2023 and 2024.